ClassiCube/ClassiCube/readme.md

-ClassiCube is a custom Minecraft Classic and ClassiCube client written in C that works on Windows, macOS, Linux, Android, iOS, FreeBSD, NetBSD, OpenBSD, Solaris, Haiku, and in a web browser.<br>
+ClassiCube is a custom Minecraft Classic compatible client written in C that works on Windows, macOS, Linux, iOS, Android, FreeBSD, NetBSD, OpenBSD, Solaris, Haiku, IRIX, 3DS (unfinished), PSP (unfinished), and in a web browser.<br>
 **It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.**

 ![screenshot_n](http://i.imgur.com/FCiwl27.png)

 You can download the game [from here](https://www.classicube.net/download/) and the very latest builds [from here](https://www.classicube.net/nightlies/).

+### We need your help

+ClassiCube strives to support providing an experience identical to the original Minecraft Classic by **strictly following a [clean room](https://en.wikipedia.org/wiki/Clean_room_design) reverse engineering approach**.

+If you're interested in documenting or verifying the behaviour of the original Minecraft Classic, please get in contact with me.
+(UnknownShadow200#2728 on Discord)

 ## Information

 #### What ClassiCube is
 * A complete re-implementation of Minecraft Classic 0.30, with **optional** additions
+* Partially supports some features of Minecraft Classic versions before 0.30
 * Lightweight, minimal memory usage compared to original Minecraft Classic
 * Much better performance than original Minecraft Classic
 * Works with effectively all graphics cards that support OpenGL or Direct3D 9